 Is Optum a participating Medicare provider?

 Yes.
 Contact Us if you have questions regarding Medicare coverage for treatments and services.
 For more information, you may wish to contact Medicare directly at 1-800-MEDICARE (1-800-633-4227).
-Or, click here to visit their website: www.medicare.gov.
+Or, visit www.medicare.gov.

 How do I schedule an appointment?